Types of house buyers and dealing with offers

 Getting the best price is the primary objective for most sellers, but there are other important factors to consider, including your buyer’s position.
-We take a look at the different types of buyers and how to deal with offers.
+So before you accept an offer, take a look at the different types of buyers and how to deal with their offers.

 Different types of buyers